 Brookings Institute scholars Ron Haskin and Isabel Sawhill in their well-known “success sequence” identify three steps to joining the middle class: “At least finish high school, get a full-time job and wait until age 21 to get married and have children. … Our research shows that of American adults who followed these three simple rules, only about 2 percent are in poverty and nearly 75 percent have joined the middle class (defined as earning around $55,000 or more per year).
 There are surely influences other than these principles at play, but following them guides a young adult away from poverty and toward the middle class.”

 According to Census Bureau, poverty rates for those who work in full-time, year-round jobs are just 3 percent.

 What is the Poverty Trap?

 People fall into the “poverty trap” when what they earn at a job is not much more than what they can get from the government by not working, which functions as disincentive to work more.
-For a five minute overview of the poverty trap, view this five minute clip produced by Prager University.
+Michael Tanner of CATO Institute explains the poverty trap in this five minute clip produced by Prager University.